pavlovedoncaffeine/goose-dashboard/README.md

 # goose3-dashboard
-Dashboard code for Goose 3 Waterloop Pod
+Dashboard backend code for Goose 3 Waterloop Pod

 Qt-client contains the test project for the client side code for QT to communicate with the relay_server using JSON over UDP and to send commands to the relay_server over TCP.